Azure-Samples/openai-end-to-end-baseline/README.md

     1. Click on 'Prompt flow' in the left navigation in Machine Learning Studio
     1. Click on the 'Connections' tab and click 'Create' 'Azure OpenAI'
     1. Fill out the properties:
-        1. Name: 'gpt35'   ** Make sure you use this name
+        - Name: 'gpt35'   **Make sure you use this name.**
-        1. Provider: Azure OpenAI
+        - Provider: Azure OpenAI
-        1. Subscription Id: <Choose your subscription>
+        - Subscription Id: <Choose your subscription>
-        1. Azure OpenAI Account Names: <Choose the Azure OpenAI Account created in this deployment>
+        - Azure OpenAI Account Names: <Choose the Azure OpenAI Account created in this deployment>
-        1. API Key: <Choose a key from 'Keys and endpoint' in your Azure OpenAI instance in the Portal>
+        - API Key: <Choose a key from 'Keys and endpoint' in your Azure OpenAI instance in the Portal>
-        1. API Base: <Choose the endpoint from 'Keys and endpoint' in your Azure OpenAI instance in the Portal>
+        - API Base: <Choose the endpoint from 'Keys and endpoint' in your Azure OpenAI instance in the Portal>
-        1. API type: azure
+        - API type: azure
-        1. API version: <Leave default>
+        - API version: <Leave default>
 1. Clone an existing prompt flow
     1. Click on 'Prompt flow' in the left navigation in Machine Learning Studio
     1. Click on the 'Flows' tab and click 'Create'
     1. Click 'Clone' under 'Chat with Wikipedia'
     1. Name it 'chat_wiki' and Press 'Clone'
     1. Set the 'Connection' and 'deployment_name' for the following steps to 'gpt35':
-        1. extract_query_from_question
+        - extract_query_from_question
-        1. augmented_chat
+        - augmented_chat
     1. Save

 1. Add runtime